-For April 2018, we inspected the Greater Seattle on the Cheap calendar and website for free events that you might not want to miss.
+For April 2018, we inspected the Greater Seattle on the Cheap calendar and website for free (and a couple cheap) events that you might not want to miss.
 Since we publish hundreds of events every week, we like to highlight the best free things to do in the coming month.
+We shoot for one or two events every week, sometimes we can’t narrow it to ten.
+There’s just too much fun, free and cheap stuff to do around the Puget Sound region!

-April 7.
+April 6, 2019.
 The Daffodil Parade in Tacoma, Puyallup, Sumner, and Orting.
 Second only to the summertime Washington State Fair in Puyallup, the Daffodil Festival is an annual celebration of the history and traditions in four Pierce County cities, beginning at 10:00 AM in Tacoma and ending in Orting around 5:00 PM.
 Despite the loss of the daffodil farmers throughout the years, the region is still fertile ground, continuing to sprout new ideas and ways of thinking, ingenuity, industry, and innovation.
+Free event.

-April 27 – 29.
+April 20, 2019.
 World Rhythm Festival at Seattle Center.
 Immerse yourself in more than 100 drum and dance performances and classes including African, Middle-East, Latin, Indian, Brazilian, and North American music traditions.
+Free event.

-April 28 – 29.
+April 27-28, 2019.
 Wayzgoose Book & Print Festival in Tacoma.
 A community letterpress and book arts extravaganza.
 Meet local printers and view their wares, print your own keepsakes, make paper and bind books.
 Bring a t-shirt or other fabric to screen print.
-A highlight of the weekend is steamroller printing.
+A highlight of the weekend is steamroller printing, where local artists carve 3 x 3 foot sheets of linoleum and print on giant paper.
+Free event.

 You might also like: